MilesCranmer/PySR/README.md

 - [ ] Calculate feature importances based on features we've already seen, then weight those features up in all random generations.
 - [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
     - Store feature importances of future, and periodically update it.
+- [ ] Punish depth rather than size, as depth really hurts during optimization.

 ## Code performance ideas:

+- [ ] **Try @spawn over each sub-population.
+Do random sort, compute mutation for each, then replace 10% oldest.**
+- [ ] **Try defining a binary tree as an array, rather than a linked list.
+See https://stackoverflow.com/a/6384714/2689923**
 - [ ] Add true multi-node processing, with MPI, or just file sharing.
 Multiple populations per core.
     - Ongoing in cluster branch
-- [ ] Try @spawn over each sub-population.
-Do random sort, compute mutation for each, then replace 10% oldest.
 - [ ] Performance: try inling things?
-- [ ] Try defining a binary tree as an array, rather than a linked list.
-See https://stackoverflow.com/a/6384714/2689923
+- [ ] Try storing things like number nodes in a tree; then can iterate instead of counting

 ```julia
 mutable struct Tree
     degree::Array{Integer, 1}